-Non-Fiction Prompts/Questions Remembering CHOOSE ONE What is the main idea of the book?
+Non-Fiction Prompts/Questions Remembering 1.
+What is the main idea of the book?
+CHOOSE ONE 2.
 Give a one paragraph summary of any chapter in the book.
-What problems does the person have, and how does he or she solve it?
-Understanding CHOOSE ONE 4.
-Name five facts from the text and justify how you know they are facts.5.
-Tell in your own words how the setting (time the book took place) affected the person the book is about.6.
-Describe the mood of a specific scene from the book using at least two relevant details.
-Applying CHOOSE ONE 7.
+3. What problems does the person have, and how does he or she solve it?
+Understanding 4.
+Name five facts from the text and justify how you know they are facts.
+CHOOSE ONE 5.
+Tell in your own words how the setting (time the book took place) affected the person the book is about.
+6. Describe the mood of a specific scene from the book using at least two relevant details.
+Applying 7.
 Could you relate the book to yourself?
-Why or why not?8.
-Write a letter to a friend recommending this book.9.
-Identify a situation in which the central person showed courage.
+Why or why not?
+CHOOSE ONE 8.
+Write a letter to a friend recommending this book.
+9. Identify a situation in which the central person showed courage.
 Describe how you would have reacted in the same situation.
-Analyzing CHOOSE ONE 10.
-In the cluster you chose, compare and contrast the fiction book to the non-fiction book.
-11. The summer book choices give you insight to history.
+Analyzing 10.
+Compare and contrast the fiction book to the non-fiction book.
+CHOOSE ONE 11.
+The summer book choices give you insight to history.
 What surprised you as you were reading?
 12. Find an Internet article from a primary source connected to an issue from the book.
 Record your source (title of article, title of publication, the Web site, author, and date of publication).
 Write a minimum 10-sentence summary of the article.
-(Wikipedia, Google, etc., are not primary sources) Evaluating CHOOSE ONE 13.
+(Wikipedia, Google, etc., are not primary sources) Evaluating 13.
 Did you like the non-fiction book?
-Why or why not?14.
+Why or why not?
+CHOOSE ONE 14.
 Would you like to meet the person the book was about?
 Why?
-What questions would you ask him?15.
-Why do you think the author wanted to write this book?
+What questions would you ask him?
+15. Why do you think the author wanted to write this book?
 What was the intention?

-Creating 16.
+Creating CHOOSE ONE 16.
 Think of ONE gift you would like to give the person your read about based on that character's specific needs.
 Explain why you gave that gift.
-CHOOSE ONE 17.
+OHOGOL ONE 17.
 If a biography/ memoir was written about you in the future, what would it tell us about you?
 18. Choose a short paragraph from the book that stands out to you.
 Explain why you chose it and what made it stand out.